Tax Rates 2018-2019 Year (Residents)

 Home downsizing super contributions for 65 year olds: Downsizing contribution scheme for those aged 65 years and over introduced as part of the First home supersaver scheme legislation applies to home sale contracts exchanged from 1 July 2018.
 See Downsizing Home Super Contributions

-In 2017, the small business instant asset write-off (up to $20,000) was extended for a further year and is due to expire on 30 June 2018 and has since been further extended for a further 12 months until 30 June 2019 for businesses with aggregated annual turnover less than $10 million.
+In 2017, the small business instant asset write-off (up to $20,000) was extended for a further year to 30 June 2018 and has since been further extended for a further 12 months until 30 June 2019 for businesses with aggregated annual turnover less than $10 million.
 (Budget 2018)

 Foreign residents’ capital gains tax

 The 2017 budget measure to deny access to foreign and temporary tax residents to the CGT main residence exemption from 7:30PM (AEST) on 9 May 2017 excludes properties held prior to this date until 30 June 2019.